Electromagnetic vs. Electrohydraulic, ESWT: A Comprehensive Comparison

 Comparable Treatment Outcomes

-1. Rompe et al. (2007) conducted a randomized controlled trial comparing electromagnetic and electrohydraulic ESWT for chronic plantar fasciitis.
-After 12 months, both groups showed similar improvement in pain scores and functional outcomes, with success rates of 70% for electromagnetic and 73% for electrohydraulic devices - a statistically insignificant difference.
+Take the study by Rompe et al. (2007), for example.
+They directly compared electromagnetic and electrohydraulic ESWT for treating chronic plantar fasciitis.
+After following patients for 12 months, both groups showed remarkably similar improvements in pain and function - 70% success rate for electromagnetic versus 73% for electrohydraulic.
+That's what we call a clinically insignificant difference.

 The Importance of Energy Flux Density and Total Energy